woman in cap and gown holding diploma.

 What does a Penn Foster High School diploma look like?

 A lot of high school diplomas look pretty similar!
 Your Penn Foster High School diploma will look just like one you’d receive from a public school.
 It will include the name of the school, your name, and when you graduated!
 You will also receive a digital copy of your diploma that you can share on social media sites like LinkedIn to show off your accomplishment to prospective employers.
-Take a look at the diplomas some of our graduates have shared in our 2022 Penn Foster Digital Yearbook!
+Take a look at the diplomas some of our graduates have shared in our 2023-2024 Penn Foster Digital Yearbook!

-Check out what graduates have to say about Penn Foster.
+Check out what graduates have to say about Penn Foster

 Popular Posts